allinbits/cosmos-cash/docs/Explanation/ADR/adr-004-did.md

 **Verification methods and relationships**

-A new verification method can be added using the gRPC message
+A new verification method MAY be added using the gRPC message

 ```
 MsgAddVerification(did string, accountId string, relationships []string, signerAccount string)